 I highly endorse this lawyer's work.
 Ken is a terrific lawyer in all aspects.
 He is brilliant, tenacious, hardworking and a zealous advocate for his clients.
 I had the pleasure of working with Ken on two very hard fought, complex civil litigation matters.
 It was his unflappable tenacity, hardwork and sharp intellect that helped us achieve excellent results for our clients.
 Ken always conducts himself in accordance with the highest standards and ideals of professionalism and civility.
 I look forward to having the opportunity to working with him again any time!

-Nancy Bornn Employment & Labor Attorney
+Nancy Bornn Employment and labor Attorney

 Relationship: Worked together on matter